Dhyey-Mehta/Dhyey-Mehta/README.md

 - 📈 <a href="https://github.com/Dhyey-Mehta/voliTrader">VoliTrader</a>: A volatility-based trading model that prices European-style options using market sentiment and Black-Scholes

-- 😷 <a href="https://github.com/daythekid/CoTracing">CoTracing</a>: COVID-19 contact tracing using Distributed Computing

 - 💲 <a href="https://github.com/STR-Coding-Club/RobCoin">RobCoin</a>: A decentralized cryptocurrency built from scratch in Python